-Current population 19,708; forecasted population to 2036, 21,283.
+Current population 19,708, forecast population to 2036, 21,283.

-Water use for the Non-Proclaimed Surface Water and Groundwater Area (Darling Scarp)
+Water use for the Non-Proclaimed Surface Water and Ground water Area (Darling Scarp)

-Due to the lack of available groundwater in this area, irrigation systems rely on what is known in the industry as a 'shandy mix', a combination of potable, ground or surface water is used to fill an intermediate irrigation supply tank with water which is then pumped onto the playing surface from the tank.
-An example of this type of system is Kostera Oval (Figure8).
+Due to the lack of available groundwater in this area, irrigation system rely on what is known in the industry as a shandy mix, a combination of potable, ground or surface water is used to fill an intermediate irrigation supply tank water is then pumped onto the playing surface from the tank.
+I example of this type of system is Kostera Oval (Figure8)

-Non-Potable Water Risk Assessment for the Non-Proclaimed Surface Water and Ground water Area - Darling Scarp
+Non-Potable Water Risk Assessment for the Non-Proclaimed Surface Water and Ground water Area- Darling Scarp.

-Future Le Risk Consequence Likelihood Risk Rating Notes The City fails to secure a long term non-potable water source to sustain future growth.
-Reputation - substantiated, public embarrassment, moderate impact, moderate news profile.
-Possible - Green space in this area relies on potable water, use of potable water is out of the City's control.
-High Forecasted growth is low however, the City has significant green assets in this area relying on potable water.
+Future Le Risk Consequence Likelihood Risk Rating Notes City of Kalamunda falls to secure a long term non- potable water source to sustain future growth.
+Reputation - Substantiated, public embarrassment, moderate impact, moderate news profile Possible - Green space is this area relays on Potable-water, use of Potable water is out of the city's control.
+High Forecasted growth is low however, the city has significate green assets in this area relaying on Potable water.